 Given that description, the first camera to fit that bill is the Ready Fotografer, a device that dates to the late 19th century.
 An early pinhole camera complete with glass plate, the Ready Fotografer’s claim to fame was its ability to take decent-quality photographs using a combination of cardboard, paper, and glass, despite having a cost of just 25 cents, a far cry from the $50 that many handheld cameras went for during the 1880s and 1890s.

 It also had a business model that went beyond the disposability: You could technically develop it yourself using the dry plate, but you could also mail the device to San Francisco to have someone else do it for you.

-Sending a camera in the mail to have someone print your photos—that sounds pretty crazy to think about in 2018, doesn’t it?
+Sending a camera in the mail to have someone print your photos—that sounds pretty crazy to think about today, doesn’t it?
 It turns out, though, that this was the system that many disposable camera systems used.